Sami Tallberg: Career as a wild food expert and activist

-Since 2009 Tallberg has been a leading expert and consultant in Finnish wild food and foraging, specializing in Nordic cuisine, biohacker-proof food as well as new wave vegan food.
-He gives lectures, food talks, workshops and courses throughout the year.
-Tallberg's foraging courses on wild herbs and wild mushrooms have been extremely popular and highly praised for their practical and easily understandable content.
+Since 2009 Tallberg has been an expert and consultant in Finnish wild food and foraging, specializing in Nordic cuisine, biohacker-proof food as well as new wave vegan food.
+He holds lectures, food talks, workshops and courses throughout the year.

 His expertise spans from urban areas in the UK and Finland to the Boreal forest zone (Taiga).
 In 2022 Tallberg expanded to fynbos vegetation forming a base camp in Cape Town area.
-In his work Tallberg regularly uses 81 edible mushrooms and 128 wild plants, with a growing interest in recipes, nutritional science, botany, and the history of botany.
-Tallberg continues educating people, institutions and companies with his wild food courses lasting from few hours to several months.
+In his work Tallberg regularly uses 81 edible mushrooms and 128 wild plants, with an interest in recipes, nutritional science, botany, and the history of botany.

-Tallberg's knowledge in the areas of nutrient dense and whole food likewise in personalized diets has taken Tallberg to guide brands and companies to create new product and services concepts in culinary fields.

-One of his long lasting collaborations has taken him to plan and produce each Upgraded Dinner held for Biohacker Summits during 2015–2024.
+One of his collaborations has taken him to plan and produce each Upgraded Dinner held for Biohacker Summits during 2015–2024.

 Tallberg has published several cook books, the most notable being the bestseller The Forager's Cookbook, first published in 2011 (13th edition in 2025).
-See the bibliography in the end of this article.

 Tallberg appeared on the BBC in 2024, discussing wild food and foraging: Into the wild: 'Everyman's right' to forage in Finland.

 Collaborations with artists

 In 2023 Tallberg accompanied filmmaker Lotta Petronella and musician Lau Nau in Helsinki Biennial to create a multisensory art experience Materia Medica of Islands.
 The performance included 15 edible plants from the island served on-site by Tallberg.

 Fungi DNA was a two-night pop-up restaurant serving wild food where Tallberg paired up with Swedish designer Martin Bergström.

-Since 2022 and on-going Tallberg has been collaborating with the Saari Residence, maintained by Kone Foundation.
-As an inhouse chef Tallberg creates weekly culinary experiences for visiting artists and researchers.
+Since 2022, Tallberg has been collaborating with the Saari Residence, maintained by Kone Foundation, working as an inhouse chef.